RayMaroun/students-extra-resources/java-packages-feature-based.md

 **Everything in ONE package:**

 - `Product` - The data model
-- `ProductCategory` - Related enum
-- `ProductService` - Business logic
+- `ProductService` - Business logic for products
-- `ProductController` - User interface logic

 **Benefits:**